salvolannister/LyraStarterGameEx2/README.md

 ## How to contribute

-Fork the project, create a new branch from main, open the Editor, go to Edit > EditorPreferences then on the left click "LyraDeveloperSettings".
+Fork the project, create a new branch from main, open the Editor, go to Edit > EditorPreferences, then on the left, click "LyraDeveloperSettings".
 On your right go to Experience Override and set a default Lyra experience to avoid the editor crushing after play.
 Once you are done open a pull request in the main project.